 Even better, studies show that the right nutritional support can significantly reduce your risk of age-related macular degeneration, and support and maintain your healthy vision in AMD.

-With nutrition and healthy lifestyle you can reduce the risk of progression from dry AMD to wet AMD.
-Do not wait until your dry AMD progresses to advanced stage and becomes wet AMD, which might be too late.
+With nutrition and healthy lifestyle you can reduce the risk of development of AMD and progression from early AMD to advanced AMD including wet AMD.
+Do not wait until your dry AMD progresses to advanced stage or becomes wet AMD, which might be too late.
 Take action now and change the course of your eye health.

 In studies using models of wet AMD, saffron and resveratrol (key ingredients in Saffron 2020) have shown strong protective effects on the retinal cells and the retinal vascular structure.